-Written by Chris Bradley & Lousie Klintman
+Written on 14 Dec 2017 by Chris Bradley & Lousie Klintman

 Welcome to a new collection of stories to showcase the unique and talented individuals who represent the trail running community.

 Louise was an obvious choice for our first instalment, a resilient runner who we recently met after her first place finish at the CTS Suffolk Ultra Marathon.